Using Rewards Effectively

 Nutritive Rewards

 Nutritive rewards are food rewards, such as candy and ice cream.
 The first ones I ever used were sweetened cereal.
 We called them primaries then, because one didn’t have to learn to enjoy them.
-This new labeled “nutritive” is a bit better, I think, because it calls to mind healthy food: granola bars, energy bars, dark chocolate, fruit, fruit juice, trail mix, pretzels, etc. The word guides me to think better about them.
+This updated name “nutritive” is a bit better.
+At least it calls to mind healthy food: granola bars, energy bars, dark chocolate, fruit, fruit juice, trail mix, pretzels, etc.

 Social Rewards